Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Introduction

-\tb{There might indeed be several reasons for this.
+There might indeed be several reasons for this.
 For example, the presence of stellar spin alters the structure of the star, causing it to deviate from spherical symmetry.
 Centrifugal force, along with self-gravity and pressure gradient, can become significant for spinning stars, resulting in an oblate spheroidal shape, with a larger equatorial diameter compared to the polar one.
 This may change the tidal radius.
 The theoretical estimate of the tidal radius for nonspinning stars is provided by the ubiquitous formula \citep{Hills, FrankRees,Lacy1,CarterLumineta,CarterLuminetb}, $r_t\sim R_{\star}(M/M_{\star})^{1/3}$, where $M$ is the mass of the BH, and $M_{\star}$ and $R_{\star}$ are the mass and radius of the star, respectively.
-For spinning stars, if we assume that the same formula is valid to a good approximation, then in the absence of spherical symmetry, one should more appropriately use the volume equivalent radius in the estimate for $r_t$.
-Now, this can be different from the stellar radius without spin, and hence alter $r_t$ and consequently, the strength of the interaction $\beta = r_t/r_p$.
-For example, with fixed $r_p$, an increase in $\beta$ due to stellar spin will make the TDE into an effectively deeper encounter compared to one without such spin. }
+For spinning stars, the tidal radius can differ compared to non-spinning stars due to the combined effects of centrifugal force, self-gravity, and tidal force, and is a function of the direction of stellar spin as well.
+Studies such as \cite{Kesden2012spin} and \cite{Golightly2019b} have provided approximate formulas for tidal radius, showing that both the magnitude and direction of stellar spin can influence the tidal radius and, consequently, the strength of the interaction, $\beta = r_t/r_p$.
+For example, with fixed $r_p$, an increase in $\beta$ due to stellar spin will make the TDE into an effectively deeper encounter compared to one without such spin.